Welcome to the official website of the Fourth International Conference on the Safe Schools Declaration.

-The Government of Nigeria, together with the Governments of Argentina, Norway, Spain, as well as the African Union Commission and the Global Coalition to Protect Education from Attack are hosting the Abuja Conference.
-The aim of the conference is to galvanize action on protecting education from attack.
+On the 25th-27th October 2021, the Government of Nigeria, together with the Governments of Argentina, Norway, and Spain, as well as the African Union Commission and the Global Coalition to Protect Education from Attack hosted the 4th International Conference on the Safe Schools Declaration in Abuja, Nigeria, and virtually.

 Due to the COVID-19 pandemic, the Abuja Conference will be a hybrid event with in-person and virtual components to accommodate all participants.
 The Nigerian Center for Disease Control (NCDC) is responsible for adherence to COVID-19 safety protocols and will be providing guidance and ensure compliance for the duration of the conference.